chainloop-dev/docs/docs/beta-testing.md

 First of all, **thank you for trying out ChainLoop**!
 Although we are in the early stages, we are hungry for feedback so **your contribution as an early user is invaluable**.

-If you have already [been granted access to the private beta](/getting-started/private-beta) this page is for you.
+If you have chosen to giving ChainLoop a try, this page is for you.
 It will contain tips, caveats and other pieces of information related to the beta testing process.

 ### CLI graceful exit

 Although ChainLoop is under active development, we want you to try it out and integrate it into your CI/CD systems safely.

 That's why the `attestation` subcommand will **by default exit 0** in the case of an error.
 This option will make sure that your CI/CD pipelines will keep working during potential transient errors.